34 Brilliant WD-40 Hacks You Can Use Around the House

 Keep Dead Bugs Off Your Car Grille

-It’s bad enough that your car grille and hood get splattered with bugs every time you drive down the interstate, but do they have to be so darn tough to scrape off?
-The answer is no. Just spray some WD-40 on the grille and hood before going for a drive and most of the critters will slide right off.
+It’s bad enough that your grille and hood get splattered with bugs every time you drive down the interstate, and it’s not easy to clean bugs and tar off your car.
+Just spray some WD-40 on the grille and hood before going for a drive and most of the critters will slide right off.
 The few bugs left will be easy to wipe off later without damaging your car’s finish.
-These 105 car maintenance tips will extend the life of your car.

 Renew Faded Plastic Furniture